-Auditor Independence (Ref: Para.
+Auditor Independence (Ref.
+Para.
 17)

-- A21.
-The auditor is required to comply with relevant ethical requirements, including those pertaining to independence, relating to financial statement audit engagements9. - A22.
-The relationships and other matters, and safeguards to be communicated, vary with the circumstances of the engagement, but generally address: - (a) Threats to independence, which may be categorized as: self-interest threats, self-review threats, advocacy threats, familiarity threats, and intimidation threats; and
+- A29.
+The auditor is required to comply with relevant ethical requirements, including those pertaining to independence, relating to financial statement audit engagements.24 - A30.
+The relationships and other matters, and safeguards to be communicated, vary with the circumstances of the engagement, but generally address: - (a) Threats to independence, which may be categorized as: self-interest threats, self-review threats, advocacy threats, familiarity threats, and intimidation threats; and - (b) Safeguards created by the profession, legislation or regulation, safeguards within the entity, and safeguards within the firm's own systems and procedures. - A31.
+Relevant ethical requirements or law or regulation may also specify particular communications to those charged with governance in circumstances where breaches of independence requirements have been identified.
+For example, the Code of Ethics for Professional Accountants (CA Sri Lanka Code) requires the auditor to communicate with those charged with governance in writing about any breach and the action the firm has taken or proposes to take.25 - A32.
+The communication requirements relating to auditor independence that apply in the case of listed entities may also be appropriate in the case of some other entities, including those that may be of significant public interest, for example, because they have a large number and wide range of stakeholders and considering the nature and size of the business.
+Examples of such entities may include financial institutions (such as banks, insurance companies, and pension funds), and other entities such as charities.

-SLAuS 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Sri Lanka Auditing Standards, paragraph 14

-SLAuS 705, Modifications to the Opinion in the Independent Auditor's Report

-(b) Safeguards created by the profession, legislation or regulation, safeguards within the entity, and safeguards within the firm's own systems and procedures.

-The communication required by paragraph 17(a) may include an inadvertent violation of relevant ethical requirements as they relate to auditor independence, and any remedial action taken or proposed.

-A23.
-The communication requirements relating to auditor independence that apply in the case of listed entities may also be relevant in the case of some other entities, particularly those that may be of significant public interest because, as a result of their business, their size or their corporate status, they have a wide range of stakeholders.
-Examples of entities that are not listed entities, but where communication of auditor independence may be appropriate, include public sector entities, credit institutions, insurance companies, and retirement benefit funds.
 On the other hand, there may be situations where communications regarding independence may not be relevant, for example, where all of those charged with governance have been informed of relevant facts through their management activities.
 This is particularly likely where the entity is owner-managed, and the auditor's firm and network firms have little involvement with the entity beyond a financial statement audit.